RBigData/remoter/README.md

 handling execution of things locally or moving data between client and server.

-By default, all commands executed inside of the client are executed on the server.
+By default, all commands entered inside of the client are executed on the server.
 If you need to do some things in the local R session, you can kill the client and just reconnect when you're ready.
 Alternatively, you can use the `lsc()`, `rmc()`, and